-Since most of us have used Android phones for quite a while, we know about minor issues like freezing, restarting, being stuck on the boot screen, and so on.
-However, sometimes we face more serious issues like an unresponsive Android phone not charging or when the Android phone won’t turn on at all.
-You may have these problems separately, or both at the same time.
-If your Android phone won’t charge or won’t turn on, it doesn’t necessarily mean you have to ditch it.
-Reasons for these issues range from physical damage to software corruption.
-Don’t worry – read on below to help diagnose the problem!
+Since most of us have used Android phones for quite a while, we know of minor issues like freezing, restarting, being stuck on the boot screen, and so on.
+However, do you know what to do if your android phone won’t charge or turn on?
+You may have these problems separately or both at the same time.

 - Inspect your charging adapter along with the phone’s charging port for damage, especially if you dropped it recently.